What’s going on that humans have become allergic to Spring?

 - Congested detoxification pathways

-Traditionally, we have eaten a variety of local and seasonal foods throughout the year.
-This rotation of foods contained various flavors and plant constituents that supported the organ systems and their functions.
+Traditionally, we have eaten a wide variety of local and seasonal foods throughout the year.
+This rotation of foods within each season contained various flavors and plant constituents that supported the organ systems and their functions.

-- Boost Immunity: This happens organically when you begin eating locally and seasonally, but you can give your system a lift with specific immune boosting foods like mushrooms: Reishi mushroom (in decoction), shitake, maitake mushrooms, and morels.
+- Boost Immunity: give your immune system a lift with specific immune boosting foods like mushrooms: Reishi mushroom (in decoction), shitake, maitake mushrooms, and morels.
 By the way, most mushrooms grow in the spring and fall, which is also high allergy season.
-Eat them.
+Eat them!

 - Get Your Lymph Moving – the lymphatic system not only transports immune cells where they need to go, it removes waste from the cells.
 If the lymph is not moving well, you are going to be congested.
 The best way to move your lymphatic system is to move your body.
 Go for a run in the park, take a brisk daily walk, jump up and down on a trampoline, or simply do jumping jacks.
 I say “simply” because we were ALL taught how to do jumping jacks in pre-school.
 So, start jumping!

-Incorporate these remedies into your routine and over time you should be able to enjoy spring and all of its pollinating beauty without a box of tissues.
-If you want to learn about specific foods and herbs that can help you make it through the spring season more healthfully and happily, join my FREE webinar, Eliminating Allergies Naturally.
+Incorporate these remedies into your routine and soon enough you’ll be able to enjoy spring and all of its pollinating beauty without burying your face in a box of tissues.

 Wishing you a happy, sneeze-free, Spring!